-The tuning capacitors C6-A and C6-B should only be used if the resonance frequency of the loop antenna is accidentally tuned at a long wave radio station.
-Do not use these capacitors with ferrite rod antennas or electrical antennas.
-The resonance frequency of a loop antenna should not fall below 1kHz.
+If the resonance frequency of your home made loop antenna is accidentally tuned at a long wave radio station you can use a small tuning parallel capacitor of 1nF.
+Do not use larger tuning capacitors with your loop antenna.
+Never use a tuning capacitor with a ferrite rod antenna or with an electrical antenna.
+The possibly existing resonance frequency of your loop antenna should not fall below 1kHz.

-Figure 15: The circuit diagram of the pre-amplifier board PCB 5 Version 4.
+Figure 16: The circuit diagram of the pre-amplifier board PCB 5 Version 5.